Johnaldy/feedback/IMPLEMENTATION.md

 After implementation, verify the system works correctly:

 1. Submit a test feedback issue
-2. Verify the CSAT score is calculated correctly
+2. Verify the AVG score is calculated correctly
 3. Check that the issue appears in the project
 4. Confirm the dashboard displays data correctly (if implemented)
 5. Test the reminder workflow using manual dispatch